goschtl/zope/zc.z3monitor/trunk/src/zc/z3monitor/README.txt

     >>> connection.test_input('dbinfo\n')
     1   2   3   1   1
     -> CLOSE

-The dbinfo command returns 5 values:

-- number of database loads

-- number of database stores

-- number of connections in the last five minutes

-- number of objects in the object caches (combined)

-- number of non-ghost objects in the object caches (combined)

 You can specify a database name.
 So, to get statistics for the other database, we'll specify the name it was registered with: